dotnet/docs/docs/core/tutorials/netcore-hosting.md

 [!code-cpp[NetCoreHost#3](~/samples/core/hosting/HostWithMscoree/host.cpp#3)]

-### Step 4 - Setting startup flags and starting the runtime
+### Step 4 - Set startup flags and start the runtime
 With an `ICLRRuntimeHost4` in-hand, we can now specify runtime-wide startup flags and start the runtime.
 Startup flags determine which garbage collector (GC) to use (concurrent or server), whether we will use a single AppDomain or multiple AppDomains, and what loader optimization policy to use (for domain-neutral loading of assemblies).

 [!code-cpp[NetCoreHost#4](~/samples/core/hosting/HostWithMscoree/host.cpp#4)]